tomquinonero/carrot-css/docs/documentation/tables.md

 </tbody>
 </table>

-Make a table vertical scrool by wrapping it in a container with the `reel` class.
+Make a table vertical scroll by wrapping it in a container with the `reel` class.
 [Learn more about the reel layout utility](/documentation/layout-utilities/#the-reel).

 <div class="reel">
 <table class="table text-nowrap" >